Sotonush/sotonush/README.md

 - 💻 Full-stack developer with a focus on **Java** and **Spring Boot**.
 - 🌱 Currently exploring **microservices** and **cloud computing**.
 - 🏆 Participated in various hackathons, building innovative and creative projects.
-- ⚡ Fun fact: I love combining code with creative designs and anime culture!
+- ⚡ Fun fact: I have a lot of hobbies, which helps me look at situations from different angles

 ### 🛠️ Technologies I Work With:
 - **Languages**: Java, JavaScript, HTML, CSS